OnslowCollege/DotNetTemplate/README.md

 ## .NET Template

-Use this template to develop a text-based program in .NET 8.
+Use this template to develop a program in .NET 8.

 This template includes:

 - Default code file (`Program.cs`)
 - Extensions to support C# development
 - Integration for diagrams.net (for files ending in `.drawio`)

+**Note**: when run as a Codespace, .NET runs on Linux.
+You will not have access to Windows-specific technologies such as Windows Forms or WPF.
+However, you can use any .NET package that supports Linux by adding it as a project dependency.

 ## How to run your code